 We aim to continuously improve our manufacturing processes for better safety and robustness of our product lines.
 Cellectis currently manufactures its allogeneic UCART clinical trial supply and starting materials through contract manufacturing organizations (CMOs), including MolMed S.p.A., CELLforCURE (a subsidiary of Novartis) and Lonza Netherlands B.V.
-These CMOs will continue to be strategic business partners, complementing Cellectis' internal manufacturing facilities in assuring a robust supply chain for the manufacture of Cellectis' UCART.
+We expect to continue to use certain CMOs to complement Cellectis' internal manufacturing facilities in assuring a robust supply chain for the manufacture of Cellectis' UCART.